KillerCoderPT/twitch-bot/README.md

     [ ] Create new Commands

-        [ ] Command to show all the avaible commands
+        [x] Command to show all the avaible commands

-            [ ] Build an array with all the commands

         [x] My Current status